 - Visit churches

 - Enjoy the sunsets.
-The ones in Boracay are particularly stunning.
+The ones in Boracay sunsets are particularly stunning.

 - Meet locals.
 Filipinos are genuinely interested in talking to you so it’s easy to get a conversation going with the locals.

-- Buy food at the local grocery stores
+- Buy food in the local grocery stores

 - Plan in advance.
-Plane tickets are always cheaper if you buy them at least 2 weeks before departure.
+Plane tickets are always cheaper if you buy them at least two weeks before departure.

 - Visit during low season.
 This is general advice for saving money, but as always it comes with the chance of bad weather so you need to take this into account.

 The weather in the Philippines is unpredictable.
-You can come in high season from January to March and experience heavy rains, and you can get bright blue skies in low season.
+You can come in high season from January to March and experience heavy rain, and you can get bright blue skies in low season.